-The NEBF rules regarding the commencement of benefits for Participants who attain age 70% changed, effective February 27, 2002, so as not to permit in-service benefit distributions.
-When NEBF must begin paying your benefit depends on when you reach age 70%, as follows:
+The NEBF rules regarding the commencement of benefits have changed to comply with the Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019.
+As a general rule, NEBF does not permit in-service benefit distributions.
+The time when NEBF must begin paying your benefit depends on when you reach age $70^{1}/{2}$, and when you actually retire from the electrical industry, as follows:

-- If you attain age 701⁄2 prior to February 27, 2002, NEBF must begin paying your benefit by April 1 of the year following the year in which you reach age 701⁄2. - If you attain age 70% on or after February 27, 2002, NEBF must begin paying your benefit by the later of the April 1 of the year following the year in which you reach age 70% or actually retire from the electrical industry and are approved for a benefit. - If you work past age 701⁄2, your benefit will be actuarially increased to take into account the period after age 701⁄2 in which you do not receive your benefit.

-An exception to the 70% rule applies if you have a 5% or greater ownership interest in a Covered Employer and continue to work in Covered Employment past age 70%.
-If that is the case, NEBF will be required to begin paying your benefit by April 1 of the year following the year in which you reach age 70%.
+- If you attain age 701/2 on or after January 1, 2020, NEBF must begin paying your benefit by the later of the April 1 of the year following the year in which you reach age 72 or actually retire from the electrical industry and are approved for a benefit. - If you attain age 701/2 between February 27, 2002, and December 31, 2019, NEBF must begin paying your benefit by the later of the April 1 of the year following the year in which you reach age 701/2 or actually retire from the electrical industry and are approved for a benefit. - If you work past age 701/2, your benefit will be actuarially increased to take into account the period after age 701/2 in which you do not receive your benefit, subject to the SECURE Act rules and applicable regulatory guidance. - An exception to the $70^{1}/{2}$ rule applies if you have a 5% or greater ownership interest in a Covered Employer.
+If you are 5% owner, the time when NEBF must begin paying your benefit depends on when you reach age $70^{1}/{2}$, as follows: - If you attain age 701/2 on or after January 1, 2021, and continue to work in Covered Employment, NEBF must begin paying your benefit by April 1 of the year following the year in which you reach age 72. - If you attain age 701/2 prior to January 1, 2021, and continue to work in Covered Employment, NEBF must begin paying your benefit by April 1 of the year following the year in which you reach age 701/2.